vishalgattani/vishalgattani.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

-Currently, I am a student at IIIT Bangalore.
+Currently, I am pursuing Master of Science at University of Maryland College Park, majoring in Systems Engineering with a concentration in Robotics.
+I completed my integrated Masters in Electronics and Communication Engineering at [International Institute of Information Technology Bangalore](https://www.iiitb.ac.in/).
 My academic interests lie in the areas of Robotics and Control.
-At present, I am pursuing thesis work and I will, hopefully, be able to finish it by May 2020.

-Apart from academics, I play video games and watch a lot of science fiction and TV series.
+Previously, I was employed as a Research Associate at [Surgical and Assistive Robotics Lab](https://www.iiitb.ac.in/sarl/sarl.html) led by Prof. Madhav Rao.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}